shubhamsalunkhe16/react-notes/README.md

 ### Difference Between React Node, Element, and Component.

-- A React Node refers to any unit that can be rendered in React, such as an element, string, number, or null.
+- A React `Node` refers to `any unit that can be rendered` in React, such as an element, string, number, or null.
-- A React Element is an immutable object that defines what should be rendered, typically created using JSX or React.createElement.
+- A React `Element` is an `immutable object that defines what should be rendered`, typically created using JSX or React.createElement.
-- A React Component is either a function or class that returns React Elements, enabling the creation of reusable UI components.
+- A React `Component` is either a `function` or `class` that returns React `Elements`, enabling the creation of reusable UI components.

 ---